 - Check for any external coolant leaks under your vehicle.

-- If you can’t find any external leaks but are still losing pressure, check the oil pan either with the dipstick or tap out the engine oil to see if you get any coolant in the engine oil.
+- If you can’t find any external leaks but are still losing pressure – check for any coolant in the oil either by looking at the dipstick or tap out the engine oil to see if you get any coolant in the engine oil.

-- Remove the oil cooler if you have one fitted on your vehicle and inspect the gaskets and search for cracks.
+- Remove the oil heat exchanger if you have one on your car model and inspect the gaskets and search for cracks.
 Replace it if it looks old and dry.